 - Pour half of the sauce over scored ham.

-- Cover with foil and bake 30 minutes per half pound.
-Halfway through, pour remaining sauce over ham, cover and continue baking.
+- Cover with foil and bake for 30 minutes per half pound.
+Halfway through, pour the remaining sauce over the ham, cover, and continue baking.

 - Then uncover, baste ham with the sauce it has been cooking in, and cook 30 minutes more.

 - 1 stick (1/2 cup) butter + 2 Tbsp for greasing oven-proof serving dish

 - 1/2 cup firmly packed light brown sugar

 - 1/4 cup Karo syrup (light or dark)